-The State Funded Supported Living Services (State-SLS) program is funded through an allocation from the Colorado General Assembly.
-The State-SLS program is designed to provide services to individuals with an intellectual or Developmental Disability to remain in their community.
+8.75577560 State Funded Supported Living Services (State-SLS) Program services to individuals with an intellectual or Developmental Disability to remain in their community.
 The State-SLS program shall not supplant Home and Community-Based Services for those who are currently eligible.